Ready to try something a little more exciting than sightseeing? Learn how to prepare for an offshore fishing trip that your whole group can enjoy.

 Rely On an Expert

 First-timers will want to find a great guide for their charter who can take care of the boat.
 You’ll want to focus on the good stuff, not worry about technical details.
 You can’t understand the scale of this kind of fishing until you’ve been out on the water.
 Navigating the ocean is no small feat, and with larger catches come larger waves.
-Delegate the big responsibilities.
+Delegate the big responsibilities while remembering the some of the best fishing and boating can be found in Florida.

 Get to know your guide ahead of time so that you’ll be on the same page.
 Is there a particular spot you want to try, a fish you want to go after, or a technique you’d like to learn?
 The guide can tell you what to expect and might even have better recommendations.
 Be upfront about any travelers’ special requirements to prevent any last-minute confusion.